 - Irrigation.
 A warm saltwater solution may be used to warm certain areas of the body, such as the area around the lungs (pleura) or the abdominal cavity (peritoneal cavity).
 The warm liquid is introduced into the affected area with catheters.

-- Hypothermia.
-Centers for Disease Control and Prevention. https://www.cdc.gov/disasters/winter/staysafe/hypothermia.html.
-Accessed March 2, 2017.
+- Preparing for a winter storm.
+Centers for Disease Control and Prevention. https://www.cdc.gov/disasters/winter/beforestorm/preparehome.html#Car.
+Accessed March 31, 2020.

 - Hypothermia prevention: Survival in cold water.
 Minnesota Sea Grant. http://www.seagrant.umn.edu/coastal_communities/hypothermia.
 Accessed March 31, 2020.